stan-git-369/test_udacity_ds/README.md

 2. What factors are most important to job satisfaction?
 3. Tendencies and trends on IT developing market, most popular languages and platforms?

-## File Descriptions <a name="files"></a>
+## File Description <a name="files"></a>

-There are 3 notebooks available here to showcase work related to the above questions.
-Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
+There is a notebook available here to showcase work related to the above questions.
 Markdown cells were used to assist in walking through the thought process for individual steps.

-There is an additional `.py` file that runs the necessary code to obtain the final model used to predict salary.

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@josh_2774/how-do-you-become-a-developer-5ef1c1c68711).
+The main findings of the code can be found at the post available [here](https://medium.com/@tat.v.sid/it-market-trends-9df82334bcc2).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
 Otherwise, feel free to use the code here as you would like!